Skip to main content

 Plugins

 NiiVue is modular.
 While the core module provides many functions, the primary module is designed to be lean with minimal dependencies.
 The plugin design allows you to solve more complex tasks by combining building blocks.
-Below are examples of existing modules, with minimal examples of their deployment.
+Below are examples of existing modules, with minimal examples for their deployment.
+The diagram below illustrates the NiiVue architecture: the core and its dependencies (shown in gray) are written in JavaScript, with WebGL shaders authored in GLSL.
+In contrast, the optional plugins (shown in green) are often implemented in WebAssembly (WASM).

 Loader Plugins